-The City will review its current Stormwater Management Ordinance annually to determine if revisions are needed to ensure that the City's ordinance continues to meet the requirements of the NPDES Phase II MS4 permit.
+The City will review its current Stormwater Management Ordinance, including Post Construction Stormwater Controls, annually to determine if revisions are needed to ensure that the City's ordinance continues to meet the requirements of the NPDES Phase II MS4 permit.
 If changes are made, the City will provide an updated copy of the revised ordinance to ADEM in the Annual Report.